ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 Single recipient HPKE JWE Key Encryption with no "aad" can be expressed in Compact JWE Serialization, so long as the recipient and sender use the same HPKE Setup process as described in {{Section 5 of RFC9180}}.

+This specification updates the "enc" definition in Section 4.1.2 of {{RFC7516}}
+by allowing the "enc" value "int" when the "alg" value is a JOSE-HPKE algorithm.
+When "alg" is not a JOSE-HPKE algorithm and the "enc" value is "int", the input MUST be rejected.

 ## Auxiliary Authenticated Application Information

-HPKE has two places at which applications can specify auxiliary authenticated information as described in {{Section 8.1 of RFC9180}}.
+The HPKE "aad parameter" for Open() and Seal() specified in {{Section 8.1 of RFC9180}}
+is used with both HPKE JWE Integrated Encryption and HPKE JWE Key Encryption.
+Its value is the Additional Authenticated Data encryption parameter value computed in Step 14 of {{Section 5.1 of RFC7518}} (Message Encryption).

-Despite similarities to ECDH-ES, HPKE does not use the `apu` and `apv` header parameters, which are described in Section 4.6.1 of {{RFC7518}}.
+Despite similarities to ECDH-ES, this specification does not use the `apu` and `apv` header parameters, which are described in Section 4.6.1 of {{RFC7518}}.

-The "aad parameter" for Open() and Seal() MUST be used with both HPKE JWE Integrated Encryption and HPKE JWE Key Encryption.

-To avoid confusion between JWE AAD and HPKE AAD, this document uses the term "HPKE AEAD AAD" to refer the "aad parameter" for Open() and Seal().

 ## Encapsulated Keys {#encapsulated-keys}